isc-projects/kea/doc/sphinx/arm/quickstart.rst

         # service kea-dhcp6 restart

 .. note::
-  ``keactrl`` is not available in packages, as similar functionality is provided by the native systemctl scripts.
+  :iscman:`keactrl` is not available in packages, as similar functionality is provided by the native systemctl scripts.

 7. On CentOS, Fedora, and Alpine, the service must be enabled at boot